Serving as a Power of Attorney in Florida

 Course Delivery: All content is delivered online, allowing participants to learn at their own pace and on their own schedule.

-Structure: The program includes six sequential pre-recorded lectures and PowerPoint presentations, each unlocking as the previous lesson is completed to support progressive learning.
+Structure: The program includes six sequential pre-recorded lectures with PowerPoint presentations, and self-assessments and activities in each Module, each unlocking as the previous lesson is completed to support progressive learning.

 Live Session: On the final Saturday of the program, participants are invited to join a live, two-hour Zoom Q&A session with instructors.
 This interactive session provides an opportunity to ask questions and deepen understanding through discussion.